aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_openruncmd.md

 ## OpenRunCmd               --  run command on file actions like open and save

 ## Desc
-run command on file actions like open and save
+* open a file and automatically run an arbitrary command or series of command on the file

 ## See also
 * __blank__